Nonlinear Schrödinger equation

 The nonlinear Schrödinger equation is a simplified 1+1-dimensional form of the Ginzburg–Landau equation introduced in 1950 in their work on superconductivity, and was written down explicitly by Chiao, Garmire & Townes (1964) in their study of optical beams.

 Multi-dimensional version replaces the second spatial derivative by the Laplacian.
 In more than one dimension, the equation is not integrable, it allows for a collapse and wave turbulence.

-Equation
+Definition

 The nonlinear Schrödinger equation is a nonlinear partial differential equation, applicable to classical and quantum mechanics.

 Classical equation

 The classical field equation (in dimensionless form) is:

 for the complex field ψ(x,t).